Pros and Cons of Living in Cambridge

 Expats, digital nomads and retirees living in Cambridge responded:

 "Expats and digital nomads living in Cambridge appreciate the city's rich history, culture, and architecture.
 They also enjoy the city's vibrant nightlife, excellent restaurants, and diverse shopping opportunities.
 Additionally, Cambridge is home to some of the world's best universities, making it an ideal place for those looking to further their education.
-On the downside, the cost of living in Cambridge can be quite high, and the city can be quite crowded during peak tourist season," explained one expat living in Cambridge.
+On the downside, the cost of living in Cambridge can be quite high, and the city can be quite crowded during peak tourist season," remarked one expat in Cambridge.

 About the Author

 Joshua Wood, LPC joined Expat Exchange in 2000 and serves as one of its Co-Presidents.
 He is also one of the Founders of Digital Nomad Exchange.
-Prior to Expat Exchange, Joshua worked for NBC Cable (MSNBC and CNBC
+Prior to Expat Exchange, Joshua worked for NBC Cable (MSNBC and CNBC Primetime).
+Joshua has a BA from Syracuse and a Master's in Clinical and Counseling Psychology from Fairleigh Dickinson University.
+Mr. Wood is also a licensed counselor and psychotherapist.

 Some of Joshua's articles include Pros and Cons of Living in Portugal, 10 Best Places to Live in Ireland and Pros and Cons of Living in Uruguay.
 Connect with Joshua on LinkedIn.

-- Cost of Living in Cambridge
+- Is the cost of living in Cambridge high?